sergykt/sergykt/README.md

 ## Hi there 👋

-I'm Sergey Sivtsev, a frontend developer.
+I'm Sergei Sivtsev, a frontend developer.
 This is where I share my personal projects, explore new technologies, and experiment with different development approaches.

 ### Some of my projects: